wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-release-notes.md

 </tr>

 <tr>
-<td><a href = "hdinsight-hadoop-customize-cluster-v1.md" target="_blank">Cluster customization General Avalability</a></td>
+<td><a href = "hdinsight-hadoop-customize "hdinsight-hadoop-customize-cluster-v1.md"   target="_blank">Cluster customization General Avalability</a></td>
 <td><p>Customization provides the ability for you to customize your Azure HDInsight clusters with projects that are available from the Apache Hadoop ecosystem.
 With this new feature, you can experiment and deploy Hadoop projects to Azure HDInsight.
 This is enabled through the **Script Action** feature, which can modify Hadoop clusters in arbitrary ways by using custom scripts.
 This customization is available on all types of HDInsight clusters including Hadoop, HBase, and Storm.
-To demonstrate the power of this capability, we have documented the process to install the popular <a href = "hdinsight-hadoop-spark-install.md" target="_blank">Spark</a>, <a href = "hdinsight-hadoop-r-scripts.md" target="_blank">R</a>, <a href = "hdinsight-hadoop-solr-install-v1.md" target="_blank">Solr</a>, and <a href = "hdinsight-hadoop-giraph-install-v1.md" target="_blank">Giraph</a> modules.
+To demonstrate the power of this capability, we have documented the process to install the popular <a href = "hdinsight-hadoop-spark-ins "hdinsight-hadoop-spark-install.md" target="_blank">Spark</a>, <a href = "hdinsight-hadoop-r-scripts.md"   target="_blank">R</a>, <a href = "hdinsight-hadoop-solr-inst "hdinsight-hadoop-solr-install-v1.md"   target="_blank">Solr</a>, and <a href = "hdinsight-hadoop-giraph-in "hdinsight-hadoop-giraph-install-v1.md"   target="_blank">Giraph</a> modules.
 This release also adds the capability for customers to specify their custom script action via the Azure Management Portal, provides guidelines and best practices about how to build custom script actions using helper methods, and provides guidelines about how to test the script action. </p></td>
 <td>Feature General Availability</td>
 <td>All</td>
 <td>N/A</td>